Almost 1 in 10 Parents Have Baby Name Regret, Here’s How to Avoid It

 Baby names come down to preference and taste, and we encourage you to do you!
 Just make sure you’ve considered everything.
 Names from popular culture will always be connected to the origin and it’s time, e.g. Khaleesi, Rey, Saint.
 Unusual spellings and non-English pronunciations will take some explaining, first from you and then by your kid.
 It might be annoying when it’s said or written incorrectly, but the world is changing, perseverance pays off, and patience is a virtue.
 Conversely, picking the most popular names might mean they are one of five Amelias in their year, or referred to as Amelia B. or Amelia S. like contestants on The Bachelor.
 But again, that’s nothing a good nickname can’t fix.
 The sweet spot for a fuss-free name seems to be something between a less common name with a conventional spelling and a popular name that isn’t used at epidemic level or connected to someone or something uber famous.

-4. Try it out
+4. Say it out loud

 When you find names you like, put them with your last name, and potential middle names, and write them down.
 Then, go all love-struck teen on it and get doodling.
 See how they look written out in uppercase and lowercase, with different titles (Mr., Mrs., Sir, Pro. etc.), in block lettering and bubble letters (kidding, but you could).
 Then check the initials: L.O.L might be a cute name easter egg, but F.M.L ain’t.
 Next, say them outloud and get a sense of the flow: Poppy Jane Steer sounds nice but Greer Eve Steer is a mouthful.
 Rhyming names invite teasing: Belle Pell, Ben Wren, Mark Clarke, and doubled suffixes can be a mouthful: Lily Daily, Jackson Grayson, Ginnie Bernie as they ain’t the easiest to say.
 Matching prefixes are a different story, as they roll off the tongue: Bonnie Button, Teddy Thomas and William Wright.

-5. Background check
+5. Do a background check

 When you’ve got your shortlist, Google each and check your innocent new bub isn’t going to share their name with a serial killer from the ‘30s, porn star from the ‘80s or a small but popular arms dealership in America.
 You should also Google famous people with the same first name, as people will always associate a name with the most famous person of that name, and it’s not always obvious.
 Hillary, Rihanna, Justin and Abe are all great names, but they’re all connected with very famous people.
 Nothing wrong with that, but it’s good to be aware as you’ll most certainly be asked if you're a big fan.